 Aluminum sheet pans, often called rimmed baking sheets, are the MVP of restaurant kitchens, and will be the MVP of your kitchen, too.
 Use them for a variety of sweet and savory cooking projects, from baking cookies and roasting veggies to cooking a whole chicken.
 Half sheet pans are most common, but you can also find them in quarter sizes, which are great for holding modest quantities of ingredients, or baking a smaller batch of cookies (just kidding—no one wants that).

 A Slotted Fish Spatula

 Despite the name, fish spatulas aren't just used for flipping delicate pieces of fish.
 We reviewed quite a few of the best-rated inexpensive ones on the market, and the Victorinox Chef's Slotted Fish Turner was the clear winner.
-It's lightweight and easy to grip, flexible enough to turn fragile foods, but strong enough to get every bit of smashed burger out of your pan.
-That's right: Fish spatula, meet smashed burger.
-It works every time.
+It's lightweight and easy to grip, flexible enough to turn fragile foods, but strong enough to serve up a hefty burger patty.

 A Heat-Resistant Nonstick Spatula